 While diamonds are the most popular stone for engagement rings, that doesn’t mean they are the only option.
 Some gemstones may be heat sensitive while others may react with chemicals.
 Pearls and amber are especially delicate and have reactions to chemicals such as ammonia.

 While most gemstones can be cleaned as described below, take extra care when cleaning rings set with pearls, turquoise, and coral.
 Wipe these stones with a damp cloth and be sure to dry them thoroughly.
-Moisture trapped in the drill holes of pearls can create discoloration.
+Moisture or debris from the cleaning solution trapped in the drill holes of pearls can create discoloration.

 A few homemade solutions are possibilities, depending on the type of metal used in your ring.
 Because each solution is specific to a kind of metal, we usually advise trying soap and water first.

 - Silver or Gold Diamond Ring.
 Soak your ring for 10-15 minutes in a solution of 50% Windex and 50% hydrogen peroxide.
 Rinse and then dry.